 Average response times: In 2019, the Charlie Lake Fire Department’s average response time was 11 minutes to arrive on scene.

 based on 2020 current assessments

-Taxes collected for the Charlie Lake Fire Department service area used for:
+Taxes collected for the Charlie Lake Fire Department service pay for:

-In order to provide Road Rescue and First Medical Response, the PRRD must receive approval from the tax payers as these services will result in tax increases for those within the Charlie Lake Fire Protection Area.
-The costs below don’t currently include Road Rescue and First Medical Response.
+In order to provide road rescue and first medical response, the PRRD must receive approval from property owners.
+If approved, these services would result in tax increases for property owners within the Charlie Lake fire protection area.
+The figures below show the current 2020 tax rate and the proposed 2021 tax rate including Road Rescue and FMR.